ArnoldDP/ARSE/README.md

 Jengle

+AlenVex

-### Other list authors that I stole ideas from like a dickhead:
+### Other list authors that I shamelessly steal ideas from:

 Herr Schtevie